Silasveyren-55/scammer-simulator/README.md

-# 🤖 Scammer Simulator - Professional Penetration Testing Tool
+# Scammer Simulator - Universal Penetration Testing Tool

 A comprehensive web-based security testing tool designed to simulate bot attacks and fraudulent activities on social media platforms.
 This tool helps developers validate and strengthen the security measures of their social media clone applications by testing against common attack vectors used by scammers.

-## 🎯 Purpose
+## Purpose

 **Scammer Simulator** is built to help developers and security teams: